liling10822/california-coronavirus-data/README.md

     ```
 ## Launch visualization by bokeh serve

+After installing the virtual environment, the bokeh serve can be run on your computer

 * Excuting the commmand line below to lauch bokeh serve and get the visualization:

     ```